show-karma/karma-gap-sdk/readme.md

 - Milestones
 - Milestone updates

-Indeed you can get all available attestations, we only provide methods for the higher level attestations, considering that this is the behavior we want, so looking at `Fetcher` interface, we can:
+Indeed, you can retrieve all available attestations, but we provide methods primarily for the higher-level attestations, as this aligns with the intended behavior.
+When examining the `Fetcher` interface, you can:

-- Get communities with related grants
+- Retrieve communities along with their related grants.
-- Get projects that will contain related members and grants.
-Considering that grants will contain related updates and milestones, and Milestones will also contain its updates.
+- Obtain projects, which will contain related members and grants.
+Note that grants will include related updates and milestones, and milestones will also include their updates.
-- Get grants for grantees
+- Fetch grants for grantees.
-- Get projects from grantees
+- Retrieve projects from grantees.
-- Get milestones of a grant
+- Access milestones associated with a grant.
-- Get members of a project
+- Get members of a project.

-To start using the fetcher, just call `gap.fetch.<target>(...args)`, like the following example:
+To begin using the fetcher, simply call `gap.fetch.<target>(...args)` as demonstrated in the following example:

 ```ts
 import { gap } from './gap-client';